wp-plugins/jabber-feed/readme.txt

 == 0.5 ==

-- Better SRV gestion: the plugin can now "switch" between the NET_DNS library if installed, to the core PHP SRV functions (if using Linux or a Windows with a recent PHP) or nothing (no SRV gestion).
+- Better SRV library gestion: the plugin can now "switch" between the NET_DNS library if installed, to the core PHP SRV functions (if using Linux or a Windows with a recent PHP) or nothing (no SRV gestion).
+  Hence for Linux or Windows (with recent PHP), no additional library is anymore required.

+- Algorithm for dealing with priority and weight of target in SRV records is now implemented, exactly as in RFC 2782.
+Therefore the only missing part for a full SRV records compliance is now a support of Time To Live, which could be interesting next implementation.